MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Defence Scrambler sells for 20.
-Try to keep it, so you can hack ships with defence drones (notably flagship phase 2).
+Try to keep it, so you can hack ships with defence drones (notably Flagship phase 2).

 ## Federation A

 Shields-3, shields-4, then look for a weapon.
 Teleporter is a reasonable fallback plan, since you start with decent boarders.

-Artillery is nice late-game if you have scrap to spare (particularly for the flagship), but too expensive to upgrade earlier.
+Artillery is nice late-game if you have scrap to spare (particularly for the Flagship), but too expensive to upgrade earlier.
 Beware enemies running away: when possible, manage the Artillery Beam power so that it’s ready to fire immediately after your weapons hit, or vice-versa.

 Since artillery uses a system slot, you can only pick two more systems.
 [Defence drones cover this ship poorly](https://i.imgur.com/Y92J2ml.jpg): weapons and drones are vulnerable.